-This phase of work was an initial stabilisation and careful uncovering of one section of the paintings – concentrating on the scene that illustrates the fable of the fox and the crane.
+This phase of work in summer 2015 was an initial stabilisation and careful uncovering of one section of the paintings – concentrating on the scene that illustrates the fable of the fox and the crane.
 The phase was part of a wider ongoing programme, to gradually, carefully, uncover and conserve the full scheme of painting.

 An article about the project from the Historic Houses Association Winter 2015 newsletter is here:

 And here is a You Tube video showing some of the uncovering process:

 A piece from the Ellys Manor House website on work can be found here: